AlibabaCloudDocs/dts/intl.en-US/Data Migration/Migration from a user-created database to Alibaba Cloud/Source database: Db2/Migrate data from a user-created Db2 database to an ApsaraDB RDS for MySQL instance.md

 ## Prerequisites

 -   The version of the Db2 database is 9.7 or 10.5.
--   The available storage space of the destination ApsaraDB RDS for MySQL instance is larger than the total size of the data in the user-created Db2 database.
+-   The available storage space of the ApsaraDB RDS for MySQL instance is larger than the total size of the data in the Db2 database.

 ## Precautions

--   DTS does not synchronize data definition language \(DDL\) operations to the destination instance.
+-   DTS does not synchronize data definition language \(DDL\) operations.
 -   If the name of the source database is invalid, you must create a database in the ApsaraDB RDS for MySQL instance before you configure a data migration task.

     **Note:** For more information about how to create a database and the database naming conventions, see [Create a database on an ApsaraDB RDS for MySQL instance](https://www.alibabacloud.com/help/zh/doc-detail/96105.htm).

 -   DTS uses read and write resources of the source and destination databases during full data migration.
 This may increase the loads of the database servers.
 If the database performance is unfavorable, the specification is low, or the data volume is large, database services may become unavailable.
 For example, DTS occupies a large amount of read and write resources in the following cases: a large number of slow SQL queries are performed on the source database, the tables have no primary keys, or a deadlock occurs in the destination database.
 Before you migrate data, evaluate the impact of data migration on the performance of the source and destination databases.
 We recommend that you migrate data during off-peak hours.
 For example, you can migrate data when the CPU utilization of the source and destination databases is less than 30%.
 -   If a data migration task fails, DTS automatically resumes the task.
 Before you switch your workloads to the destination instance, stop or release the data migration task.
 Otherwise, the data in the source database will overwrite the data in the destination instance after the task is resumed.
+-   DTS synchronizes incremental updates from a DB2 database to the destination database based on the Change Data Capture \(CDC\) replication technology of Db2.
+However, the CDC replication technology has its own limits.
+For more information, see [General data restrictions for SQL Replication](https://www.ibm.com/support/knowledgecenter/SSTRGZ_11.4.0/com.ibm.swg.im.iis.db.repl.sqlrepl.doc/topics/iiyrssubdatarestrict.html).

 ## Billing